ruben2020/codequery4vscode/README.md

 First, open a source file from the current project or folder in Visual Studio Code, then make a text selection using the mouse or keyboard, by highlighting some text.
 In this example, we highlighted "sqlqueryresultlist" in listhandler.cpp, at line 53.

 After this, right-click and a dropdown menu will appear.
-Select `CodeQuery: Search from selected text`.
+Select `CodeQuery: Search from selected text (fuzzy)` for fuzzy search, or `CodeQuery: Search from selected text (exact)` for exact string search (including case sensitive).

 ![Text selection, then right-click](media/selectionrightclickmenu.png)

 Next, it will show you a quickpick menu with a list of possible search types.
-In this example, we select "1: Symbol".
+In this example, we select `1: Symbol`.

 ![Search type selection](media/searchtypeselection.png)